euro-hpc-pl/SpinGlassExhaustive.jl/docs/src/lib/content/ising.md

     - graph: graph of the ising model.
     - energies: array filled with zeros.
 Each array index represents the state of the system.
-    Returns energies energy expressed as QUBO for every state.
+    Returns energies expressed as QUBO for every state.

 **function kernel_part(graph, energies, part_lst, part_st)**